 Now that medical marijuana is legal in about a dozen states, testing for marijuana potency is an up-and-coming application.
 Scott Bergeron, applications manager at Buck Scientific (Norwalk, CT), wryly observes that “for reasons you’d expect we see a lot of non-chromatographers undertaking that particular analysis.”
 Dispensaries are interested in the relative quantities of THC and other cannabinoid constituents in pot because their relative abundances affect the drug’s potency for relief of pain, nausea, or stress.

 One can construct a good argument for custom-building: Customers only pay for what they need, so prices are often lower than for off-the-shelf systems.
-“It’s an à la carte sort of deal,” Bergeron tells Lab Manager Magazine.
+“It’s an à la carte sort of deal,” Bergeron says.
 “Customers can specify detectors and whether they require split or splitless injection, purge-trap capability, or autosamplers.
 Some of our purchasers have added mass detectors, but we do not service or support them.”

 Two interesting and fairly recent trends in GC systems are “fast GC” and the use of hydrogen as the carrier gas.